Master of Fine Arts

 Areas of Study

 At SMFA, each area of study is a chance to immerse yourself in a specific discipline, or explore a range of different creative modes.
 Areas of study are how you'll deepen and expand your practice while exploring what it will take for you to realize your vision.
-You'll build an individualized set of skills and experiences that carry with you into your professional career.
+You'll build an individualized set of skills and experiences that you will carry with you into your professional career.

 Liberal Arts & Sciences